Philosophy of Therapy

 Reactive Attachment Disorder is a very specific diagnosis with specific parameters.
 Disordered attachment is a general term indicating the parent and child relationship pattern is less then optimal.
 Disordered attachment can be mild, marked by unwelcome, but fairly benign, negative behaviors of the child such as lack of reciprocal eye contact and touch, sassy, uncooperative, superficially engaging with strangers, argumentative, controlling, impulsive, demanding and /or sneaky.
 These behaviors demonstrate a lack of closeness with the parents or a low level of anger at the parents that indicate the child and parent do not get as much joy from their relationship as would be optimal.
 Disordered attachment can also be very severe, marked by extremely negative behaviors on the part of the child such as lying, stealing, destructive, verbally threatening, oppositional, defiant, fire starting, cruel to children and animals, and/or assaultive to the point of being murderous.
 These behaviors indicate the parent-child relationship is dysfunctional to the point of being potentially dangerous.
 In order for a diagnosis of Reactive Attachment Disorder to be identified the symptoms must begin before the age of five and it is presumed the negative behaviors are caused by poor care giving patterns such as found in institutions and in families characterized by abuse and neglect.
 Disordered attachment, frequently the result of trauma, however, can be found in the presence of caring parents whose children were over indulged, experienced early, unresolved pain or an emotional, mental, behavioral and/or physical disability is present that makes the child difficult to parent.
 Children whose mothers went through a period of post partum depression, during which they were not emotionally available to baby during a critical period of parent-child attachment development, can also create varying degrees of breaks in the trust cycle.

 What must heal is the space between them.
 The ability of the family to withstand the emotional and behavioral assaults by the child is not dependent on just the child changing his/her behavior.
-Rather, it is also critical that the parents receive support and tools that are more effective then those they are currently using.
-Working with the families on creating a healing milieu at home frees up the therapist to work with the underlying issues.
+Rather, it is also critical that the parents receive support and tools that are more effective than those they are currently using.
+Working with the adoptive families on creating a healing milieu at home frees up the therapist to work with the underlying issues.
 An important part of the therapist’s job is helping the parents become more adept at guiding the child’s behavior thereby, creating and maintaining a healthier, less traumatic, relationship.

 In order to place the parent-child relationship in the center and make it more reciprocal the therapist must place the primary caregivers in the lead role as the agents of change.

-The parents are acknowledged as central to the healing process and the therapist becomes the parent coach and treatment catalyst.
+In therapy for adoptive families, the parents are acknowledged as central to the healing process and the therapist becomes the parent coach and treatment catalyst.
 Parents are always present during therapy sessions and they are consulted before each session as to what behaviors are the most difficult to manage.
 Those behaviors are the ones the therapist addresses first as those are the ones the parents have identified as most likely to damage the relationship and compromise the stability of the home.
 The therapist must begin with understanding the child’s history to discern the underlying psychological processes in the child that are driving the behavior.
 Two of the goals of parent coaching are to teach a child to follow the mother’s lead, thereby developing a sense of trust and a diminishing need for control, and to coach the mother in how to be a compassionate, effective leader.
 In order for parents to feel totally supported by the therapist the therapist must form an empathetic alliance with the mother.
 Mom’s words and interpretation of events must be listened to closely and not discounted.
 It is not helpful for the mother to ever feel as if the therapist or other professionals believe her child’s behavioral problems are due to her being a poor mother, even if that is, in rare instances, true.
 If the mother does have some functioning issues that make her parenting skills questionable, those skills must be brought up to an appropriate level, without inflicting guilt, so mother can be part of the therapeutic process with her child!
 In order to effectively carry out this philosophy the therapist must not confuse establishing a working relationship with the child as “being the child’s buddy.”
 The therapist needs to keep in mind the point of therapy is not to create a therapist/child relationship, but to create a parent/child relationship.
 When the therapist becomes the child’s best friend and forms a tight relationship with the child the child can use that close relationship to distance himself from his mother.
 If the child forms a more significant bond with the therapist than the parents the therapist has failed.

 The goal of treatment, therefore, is to maintain the relationship so the parents have the opportunity to provide the nurture and structure over a long enough period of time for the child to heal.